lamini-ai/ray/lamini/README.md

 There are 3 images and 4 Dockerfiles.

 - `-cpu` for Ray head and cpu worker.
-- `-cuda` for Ray worker run on Nvidia's accelerators.
+- `-cuda` for Ray worker run on Nvidia's accelerators (abbreviated as cu124 for cuda + version).

 - `-rocm` for Ray worker run on AMD's accelerators - Ray does not have an official image for ROCM.
   - base on vllm image, (used for now)